Gladstone railway station, South Australia

 Gladstone railway station is located on the Crystal Brook-Broken Hill line in Gladstone, South Australia.

 History

 Gladstone station opened in 1876 when a line opened from Port Pirie in the west, it was later extended east to Peterborough and ultimately Broken Hill.
 In 1888, a line was built north to Laura and ultimately Wilmington.
 When the Hamley Bridge line from Balaklava in the south reached Gladstone in 1894, it became a four-way junction station.
 All were built as narrow gauge lines.

 In 1927, the line from the south was converted to broad gauge, making Gladstone a break of gauge station.
 As part of the standardisation project, the line between Port Augusta and Broken Hill was converted to standard gauge in 1969, thus Gladstone became a junction for three gauges.

-By 1993, the lines to the north and south had closed, and today is only served by the standard gauge Crystal Brook-Broken Hill line.
+The broad-gauge connection between Gladstone and Adelaide was closed in May 1988.
+The narrow-gauge Wilmington railway line was closed in 1990 thus making Gladstone an only standard gauge station on the Crystal Brook-Broken Hill railway line.